fdv/running-elasticsearch-fun-profit/100-use-cases-reindexing-36-billion-docs/100-use-cases-reindexing-36-billion-docs.md

 ## Conclusion

 Reindexing a large Elasticsearch cluster with major data mode changes was quite interesting.
 It allowed us to push Elasticsearch and our hardware boundaries to reach a correct throughput.
-Yoko and Moulinette are now reusable for every Elasticsearch cluster we run at Synthesio, allowing reindexing within a same cluster or cross clusters.
+Yoko and Moulinette are now reusable for every Elasticsearch cluster we run at Synthesio, allowing reindexing within the same cluster or across clusters.